Direct Subsidy Scheme: Administration

-DSS schools are required by the government to issue annual prospectuses, which must contain stipulated classes of information such as vision, mission and objectives of the school, class structure, curriculum, achievements in public exams, extra curricula activities, school fees etc. DSS schools are free to spend their grants for educational purposes, subject to inspection of their audited accounts.
+DSS schools are required by the government to issue annual prospectuses, which must contain stipulated classes of information such as vision, mission and objectives of the school; class structure; curriculum; achievements in public exams; extra curricula activities; and school fees.
+DSS schools are free to spend their grants for educational purposes, subject to inspection of their audited accounts.
 Ex-aided DSS schools will be given an option to revert to aided status only if the government changes the formula for calculating DSS subsidy such that the school financial viability is adversely affected.

 Controversy

-Pegasus Philip Wong Kin Hang Christian Primary School, a DSS school, sparked controversy when the sponsoring body pulled out, and irregularities in its accounts were revealed.
+Pegasus Philip Wong Kin Hang Christian Primary School, a DSS school, sparked controversy in 2009 when the sponsoring body pulled out, and irregularities in its accounts were revealed.
 The school management committee agreed to pay an advance payment of two to three weeks to Pegasus Social Service Christian Organization, the sponsoring body, which is also the school's service provider and chaired by school supervisor Carmen Leung Suk-ching.
-The government's monitoring mechanism over Direct Subsidy Scheme schools has therefore been criticised by legislators.
+The government's monitoring mechanism over DSS schools has therefore been criticised by legislators.

 Some DSS schools have also come under criticism for raising school fees despite the economic downturn.

-The Scheme has also been criticised as benefiting the private education sector and the well-off students at the expense of the public sector.
+The scheme has also been criticised as benefiting the private education sector and the well-off students at the expense of the public sector.